Gossamer-React/Lucid/README.md

 ## **Lucid**: *a React-GraphQL developer tool*

-Lucid is a Chrome Developer Tool designed to help developers debug their React-GraphQL applications.
+Lucid is a Chrome Developer Tool designed to help engineers debug their React-GraphQL applications.
 - Visualize the component hierarchy, state/props data and state changes of your React application
 - See your GraphQL schema, queries, and mutations in real-time